jasonaaronwilson/c-armyknife-lib/README.md

 First the pros:

-1) suitable as an intermediate format for a compiler. with an infinite number of registers available, it is not necessary to perform register allocation.
+1) suitable as an intermediate format for a compiler - with an infinite number of registers available, it is not necessary to perform register allocation.

-2) similar opcodes to wasm which is quite popular and otherwise compromises like only allowing immediates with the IMM and FIMM.
+2) similar opcodes to wasm which is becoming quite popular

-3) realistic intermediate format that can be easily turned into efficient RISC-V or ARM instructions (when the program uses less than 32 registers).
+3) an intermediate format that can be easily turned into efficient RISC-V or ARM instructions (when the program uses less than the number of registers on those machines)

 Now some cons: